Reducing Your Risk of Heart Disease When You Have Diabetes

 If you are thinking about quitting , there are many smoking cessation programs and support groups which can help you.
 The benefits of quitting are both immediate and long-lasting.

-Educate yourself about diabetes and how you can control it.
+Educate yourself about diabetes and and heart disease, and how you can control it.
 There are many sources of information and organizations dedicated to managing and preventing this disease.
 Work closely with your healthcare team to monitor your health and help you address your individual health issues.

 - Michael Woods, MD